 What Does Tattoo Pain Feel Like?

-How much pain you will feel for your tattoo is dependent on several factors, including placement, size, and individual pain tolerance.
+How much pain you will feel from your tattoo depends on several factors, including placement, size, and individual pain tolerance.
 You can also feel different sensations while getting inked; this includes a burning sensation, sharp stinging pain, dull pain, and scratching sensation.
 The design style can also influence the pain, with shading and outlines producing different feelings of pain.
 Some people like the pain from tattoos, which can contribute to why they get multiple, while others do not.

 Burning Pain: One of the sensations that you can feel during the tattoo process is burning pain.
 It can feel as though your skin is hot and red, and this usually happens when the skin becomes raw if the tattoo artist has been working in a specific section for a long time.

 Dull Pain: You may think that getting a tattoo is extremely painful throughout the process, but this is not true.
 There are different feelings you can experience, including dull pain.
-You can take several steps to reduce the pain, including distracting yourself so that your mind is not focused on the pain, which can make it feel less intense.
+You can take several steps to reduce the pain, including distracting yourself so that your mind is not focused on the pain, making it feel less intense.

 Scratching Pain: One of the most common sensations described when getting a tattoo is scratching pain.
 It feels as though a cat is scratching you.
 It can happen when the tattoo artist is adding shading to your design.

-Sharp/Stinging Pain: You may also experience a stinging feeling when the needle pokes your skin.
-The best comparison would be a slight pressure and the feeling similar to a bee sting.
-This can be felt when the artist is focusing on the outline of the design.
+Sharp/Stinging Pain: When the needle pokes your skin, you may also experience a stinging feeling.
+The best comparison would be a slight pressure and a feeling similar to a bee sting.
+This can be felt when the artist focuses on the design’s outline.

 Vibrating: You may also experience a vibrating feeling when getting inked over areas with many bones, like the hand or wrist.
 The nerves in the bone pick up on the vibration of the needle.
 It is not particularly painful, but it can be uncomfortable and annoying.

-- It is important to eat a well-balanced meal around two hours before getting inked; unless you are getting tattooed on the stomach.
+- It is important to eat a well-balanced meal around three hours before getting inked; unless you are getting tattooed on the stomach.